temporalio/documentation/docs/java/workflows.md

 String result = workflow.yourMethod();
 ```

-Another way to connect to an existing workflow and wait for its completion from another process is to use
+Another way to connect to an existing Workflow and wait for its completion from another process is to use
 `UntypedWorkflowStub`, for example:

 ```java